-The annual camp for Year 5/6 students was able to continue with the guidance of DET COVID-19 restrictions.
-The camp provided a great opportunity for students to reconnect friendship in an exciting and challenging outdoor environment at Ace Hi Ranch Camp.
-Students in Year 3/4 attended Gundiwindi Lodge.
+The annual camp for Year 5/6 provided a great opportunity for students to reconnect friendship in an exciting and challenging outdoor environment at The Summit.
+Students in Year 3/4 attended

+Waratah Beach Camp for the first time.
 Our whole school approach to student management focused on respect for community values and engagement with learning in our classrooms.
 Our underlying values of respect, inclusiveness and endeavour support our successful student engagement.
-Students from Year 1-6 participate in Junior School Council and met twice a term to feed up and feedback to peers.
+Students from Year 1-6 participate in Junior School Council and meet twice a term to feed up and feedback to peers.

 Students from Grades 4, 5 and 6 participated in the Attitude to School Survey.
-95.3% of children felt a Sense of Connectedness, 95% Effective Classroom Behaviour and 96% Stimulated Learning.
+94% (95.3 in 2023) of children felt a Sense of Connectedness, 93% (95% in 2023) Effective Classroom Behaviour and 91% (96% in 2023) Stimulated Learning.